Photos: Nissa Tzun / Forced Trajectory Project (see descriptions below)

-Over the project's development, Vanissa found that using various types of media served more adequately to try to represent and reflect the multi-layered human experiences family members encounter.
+Over the project's development, Nissa found that using various types of media served more adequately to try to represent and reflect the multi-layered human experiences family members encounter.

 Listen: Audio 1:

-*Note: In the audio, Vanissa mentions Oja.
+*Note: In the audio, Nissa mentions Oja.
 Oja Vincent is a project partner, the sound producer on the project, and the original oral historian.